-This document covers all areas associated with being a stallholder at the 2019/20 Woodford Folk Festival (WFF) and outlines the responsibilities of both stallholders and the festival organisers.
+This document covers all areas associated with being a Stallholder at the Woodford Folk Festival (WFF) and outlines the responsibilities of both stallholders and the festival organisers.

 Woodfordia Inc – The 500 Year Plan

-We recognise, appreciate and graciously receive gifts from our ancestors.
+We recognize, appreciate and graciously receive gifts from our ancestors.

 We understand these are the gifts of lore and the celebration of our existence.

-We aim to gift future generations a clean slate; an organisation unencumbered with financial, social or environmental debt.
+We aim to gift future generations a clean slate; an organization unencumbered with financial, social or environmental debt.

 We’ll cultivate a convention of decision-making, strengthening through time, that will resonate in our work and nurture our future.